minerllabs/baselines/README.md

 All baselines for the current 2020 competition have been provided by Preferred Networks

-## Using the Baselines
+## 2020 PfN Baselines
-Each baseline is a submitable repository!
-Simply clone one of the following repositories:

 #### [SQIL](https://github.com/s-shiroshita/minerl2020_sqil_submission)
 #### [Rainbow](https://github.com/keisuke-nakata/minerl2020_submission)
 #### [DQFD](https://github.com/marioyc/minerl2020_dqfd_submission)
 #### [PDDDQN](https://github.com/ummavi/minerl2020_submission)

+## How to use these baselines
+Each baseline is a complete submitable repository!

-To get started, do the following:
+To get started, simply do the following:
 1. Install the `minerl` python package: http://www.minerl.io/docs/tutorials/index.html
     - [Install JDK 8](http://www.minerl.io/docs/tutorials/index.html)
     - Install the MineRL Pacakge